fuhrman-lab/academic-kickstart/content/post/515Y-926R-qiime2-pipeline/index.md

 date: 2019-07-29
 ---

-# eASV-pipeline-for-515Y-926R

-***UPDATE July 2019 - The purpose of these additional scripts is to easily compare the classifications at different confidence levels all in one file known as a “Lookup Table”.
-This is particularly useful in instances where the default classification classifies the eASV as “Bacteria”, but a less stringent confidence level might classify that eASV further as actually a Mitochondrial sequence.
+**UPDATE July 2019 - The purpose of these additional scripts is to easily compare the classifications at different confidence levels all in one file known as a “Lookup Table”.
+This is particularly useful in instances where the default classification classifies the eASV as “Bacteria”, but a less stringent confidence level might classify that eASV further as actually a Mitochondrial sequence.**

-One of the options of the qiime feature-classifier classify-sklearn step is to designate the --p-confidence threshold, which limits the depth for taxonomic assignments.
+**One of the options of the qiime feature-classifier classify-sklearn step is to designate the --p-confidence threshold, which limits the depth for taxonomic assignments.
 The default setting is 0.7, indicating that the classifier is at least 70% confident in its classification.
 New scripts were added to the pipeline to re-run the classification step at less stringent confidence levels (0.5, 0.3, and -1).
-A --p-confidence value set at -1 disables the confidence calculation.
+A --p-confidence value set at -1 disables the confidence calculation.**

-*EUK Scripts: E19-E22
+* EUK Scripts: E19-E22
-*PROK Scripts: P14-P17
+* PROK Scripts: P14-P17
-*For the DADA2 version of the pipeline only*
+* For the DADA2 version of the pipeline only*

-***UPDATE March 2019 - New functionality has been added for automatically slicing and dicing eASV tables according to various pre-set categories (e.g. 16S sequences without chloroplasts or mitochondria, 18S sequences with Metazoan sequences removed; see below for exact categories), and automatically making qiime2 barplots for each of these categories.
-Also, the repository was cleaned up so that the previous (confusing) way of cloning different branches is no longer used - now you just have clone the master branch and you will find all 3 pipeline variants stored in separate folders.***
+**UPDATE March 2019 - New functionality has been added for automatically slicing and dicing eASV tables according to various pre-set categories (e.g. 16S sequences without chloroplasts or mitochondria, 18S sequences with Metazoan sequences removed; see below for exact categories), and automatically making qiime2 barplots for each of these categories.
+Also, the repository was cleaned up so that the previous (confusing) way of cloning different branches is no longer used - now you just have clone the master branch and you will find all 3 pipeline variants stored in separate folders.**

 This is a collection of scripts for analyzing mixed 16S/18S amplicon sequences using bbtools, qiime2, DADA2, Deblur, biom, BLAST, and other tools.
 They are wrappers of a wrapper (qiime2), and are designed to make the in silico workflow for the 515Y/926R primer set easier, reproducible, and more accessible.

 The main difference between this pipeline and standard workflows is that it contains an initial 16S/18S splitting step, which is accomplished using bbsplit against curated 16S / 18S databases derived from SILVA132 and PR2.
 Other notable differences include:

-*Semi-automated methods to validate the performance of your denoising algorithm with the Fuhrman Lab mock communities
+* Semi-automated methods to validate the performance of your denoising algorithm with the Fuhrman Lab mock communities

-*20% mismatches allowed in the primer removal step, meaning taxa that are amplified despite primer mismatches will be retained in the results
+* 20% mismatches allowed in the primer removal step, meaning taxa that are amplified despite primer mismatches will be retained in the results

-*An automated workflow for processing 18S sequences that do not overlap
+* An automated workflow for processing 18S sequences that do not overlap

-*Automatic classification/splitting as noted above
+* Automatic classification/splitting as noted above

 Scripts are written with python or bash, and are designed for the pre-set conda environments on kraken.usc.edu.
 However, they could easily be used elsewhere by installing the conda environment for qiime2 specified in the scripts (currently qiime2-2018.8) and a separate environment (called bbmap-env) that has Brian Bushnell's Bestus Bioinformaticus Tools installed.